Xiphin/v/README.md

 You can create a symlink so that it's globally available:

 ```
+# You have to replace '[path to V repo]' with Current directory of V source, e.g. '~/code/v'
 sudo ln -s [path to V repo]/v /usr/local/bin/v
 ```